Why the calendar doesn’t belong with email and should be decoupled post haste

 Reason 5: email needs to die

-What other purpose can it serve?
+What other purpose can email serve then?
 Well it still seems fine as a dumping ground for receipts and newsletters.
 It works for less important and non-urgent messages from computers systems.
-But for people talking to one another or sharing files?
+But for people talking to one another, planning, scheduling, or sharing files?
 Terrible.

 So having this old tired dog of a communication mechanism as a mandatory basis for calendars to exist is a painful dependency that we should not persist.
-Calendars deserve to utilize whatever communication paths work best.
+Calendars deserve to utilize whatever communication paths work best and be decoupled entirely from any single one.

 So please, for the love of all that is good in the world, free calendars from email.
 Free them from everything that would otherwise bind and ruin them.
-Allow them to work with better forms of communication.
+Allow them to work for the ways we’d currently like to use them.